Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Alex Verdugo At The Plate

-- Verdugo has 32 doubles, four triples, nine home runs and 41 walks while batting .274.
+- Verdugo is batting .273 with 32 doubles, four triples, nine home runs and 41 walks.

-- Among qualified hitters in baseball, he ranks 37th in batting average, 44th in on-base percentage, and 82nd in slugging.
+- Among the qualified batters, he ranks 40th in batting average, while his on-base percentage ranks 44th and he is 85th in slugging.

-- Verdugo has picked up a hit in 75 of 110 games this year, with multiple hits 33 times.
+- Verdugo has picked up a hit in 67.6% of his 111 games this year, with multiple hits in 29.7% of those games.

-- In 32 games this year (29.1%), Verdugo has picked up an RBI, and in 11 of those games (10.0%) he had more than one.
+- Verdugo has an RBI in 32 of 111 games this year, with multiple RBI in 11 of them.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.